mohamedsharafath/GPA_Calculator/README.md

+### GPA Calculator

+## Overview
-A simple GPA Calculator web application built using React.
-The application allows college students to calculate their GPA based on a credit weighting grading system.
+The GPA Calculator is a web application that helps college students calculate their GPA based on a weighted grading system.
+This tool allows users to input their course credits and grades, dynamically calculate their GPA, and receive an appreciation message based on their performance.

 ## Features